some-ip-com/open-someip-spec/src/someip-rpc.rst

 .. rst-class:: compact

-* Replace supertype by subtype (as in object oriented programming languages)
+* Replace supertype by subtype (as in object oriented programming languages with inheritance)

 .. heading:: Transporting CAN and FlexRay Frames
     :id: feat_req_someip_500